About this Program

 Coursework for the Major

-The geography major has five different programs: the Bachelor of Arts, the Bachelor of Science, the Bachelor of Arts in environmental geosciences (a joint program with the Department of Geological Sciences), the Bachelor of Arts in medical geography in global health, and the Bachelor of Science in medical geography in global health.
+The geography major has six different programs: the Bachelor of Arts, the Bachelor of Science, the Bachelor of Arts in environmental geosciences, the Bachelor of Arts in Geographical Science and Sustainability, the Bachelor of Arts in medical geography in global health, and the Bachelor of Science in medical geography in global health.
 Coursework for the major will depend upon the program, which are all flexible.
 Students must earn a minimum grade of C in all coursework for the major.

 Students who are uncertain of a program should contact the Department of Geography's undergraduate coordinator for information and curriculum planning.